raspberrypilearning/disco-dance-floor/en/step_7.md

 ## Upgrade your project

-Now you can customise and extend your Disco dance floor.
+Now you can customise and extend your disco dance floor.

 ### More spot lights

 Add more Spotlight GameObjects then change:
 + the spot light starting position
 + the spot light rotation
 + the colour of the light

 **Tip:** Remember to add the 'SpotlightController' script for each new spotlight then drag the new spot light to the 'Spotlight' property for the script.